 The application form provides us with your personal details such as work history or qualifications and gives you an opportunity to demonstrate any evidence that you have to show how you meet the employee specification.
 If an area is essential you cannot be considered for the role of Firefighter unless you evidence that you have that element of the criteria.

 You will undertake tests to assess the ability to process information, problem solve and work with numbers.
-There may also be a personality questionnaire to assess personal qualities and attributes.

 The tests may include, but are not limited to: